Travel to Peru for 1 month: the ultimate travel itinerary

 Located at the Waterfront area of Miraflores, this mall offers incredible views of the Pacific Ocean.
 No wonder this is one of the most popular tourist attractions in Lima.
 The Mall has several stores with well-known clothing brands, as well as Peruvian souvenirs and garments made of alpaca or vicuña wool.
-An afternoon of shopping can be followed by a fancy dinner in one of the many restaurants, a visit to the cinema or a drink in one of the upscale bars or clubs around.
+An afternoon of shopping can be followed by a fancy dinner in one of the many restaurants, a visit to the cinema, or a drink in one of the upscale bars or clubs around.

 Go surfing at one of the beaches

 Lima is known for its all-year-round surf (and cold waters!).
 The beaches of Miraflores and Barranco can be easily accessed from the Malecon.
-Espcially Redondo Beach, Waikiki Beach and Makaha Beach which are perfect for surfing whether you are a beginner or not!
+Especially Redondo Beach, Waikiki Beach, and Makaha Beach which are perfect for surfing whether you are a beginner or not!
 Surf rental shops that provide equipment and lessons can be found along the beach.
 The Pukana Surf School offers surf classes every two hours 165 days a year.
 Starting from as low as US$20 for a group lesson, this is the ultimate chance to try it out!
 If you already know how to surf, you can also just rent a board and wetsuit (this is definitely needed!) from them for US$10 per hour.

 Explore Huaca Pucllana

 Besides the variety of entertainment, Miraflores is also interesting in terms of its history.
 Only discovered and excavated about a decade ago, Huaca Pucllana is the only remaining pre-Inca ruin in Miraflores.
 This archaeological highlight is said to be a pyramid of more than 1,600 years old used for religious rites.
 Today, the site itself can be explored during a guided tour, which runs about every 30 minutes.
-In addition, the complex is comprised of a museum that exhibits various ceramics, textiles, artefacts and other remains which were found there.
+In addition, the complex is comprised of a museum that exhibits various ceramics, textiles, artifacts, and other remains that were found there.

 Entrance: 15 soles (US$5)